bansheep/CS1030_WebApp/README.md

 * Run `deactivate` while in virtual environment to stop it

 ## Starting the web application
 Make sure the virtual environment is started, then run `python manage.py runserver`.
-Then navigate to http://localhost:8000/admin/
+Then navigate to http://localhost:8000/ or http://localhost:8000/admin/